 Moriah Joy Chace

-Queer personal finance writer Moriah Joy Chace was born in Heraklion, Shenyang, China.
-She loves to write about things that help low-income or early-career people, including real estate, budgeting, queer finance, investing, banking and credit.
-She is a financial coach who has helped many people get their financial lives in order.
-Moriah helps young professionals take control of their money and figure out how to launch meaningful careers.
-She is a source of information for young professionals who are trying to figure out how to become adults.
+Queer personal finance writer Moriah Joy Chace was born in Shenyang, China.
+She specializes in content designed to empower low-income earners and early-career professionals, covering topics such as real estate, budgeting, queer finance, investing, banking, and credit.
+As a financial coach, she has helped numerous clients organize their financial lives.
+Moriah helps young professionals take control of their money and determine how to launch meaningful careers, serving as a vital resource for those navigating the transition into adulthood.

 Higher education

-At the age of 16, Moriah Joy Chace left home to attend the university of her dreams.
-At such a young age, she knew that a solid understanding of personal finance was critical to achieving.
+At the age of 16, Moriah Joy Chace left home to attend her dream university.
+Recognizing early on that a solid understanding of personal finance was critical to success, she pursued her studies with focus.
 She graduated from William Jessup University with a Bachelor’s degree in English — Professional Writing.
-There, she studied communications and generally became interested in the world of personal finance.
-At university, she had the opportunity to demonstrate content acquisition in four English-language areas of literature and textual analysis:
+During her time there, she studied communications and developed a deep interest in the world of personal finance.
+At university, she demonstrated proficiency in four key areas of English literature and textual analysis:

 • Language, linguistics, and literacy;